What Are the Most Common Addictions?

-Alcohol, One of the Common Addictions
+Alcohol: One of the Common Addictions

 Alcohol is a powerful drug, though it is often not regarded as such.
 Signs of addiction include craving for a drink, loss of control over how much to consume, and the need to drink more to achieve intoxication.

-- Pancreas – Toxic substances that the pancreas creates in response to alcohol can eventually result in an inflammation that inhibits proper digestion.
+- Pancreas – Toxic substances that the pancreas creates in response to alcohol can eventually result in inflammation that inhibits proper digestion.

 - Cancer risk – Some types of cancer are associated with alcohol addiction, including esophagus, mouth and throat, breast and liver.